ai/jquery-cdn/README.md

-# jQuery for Ruby apps
+# Latest jQuery for Ruby apps